I never know if I should write these in first person or third person but I think first person sounds friendlier so I’ll go with that.

 I started playing RPGs back in 1983-84, I don’t exactly remember when but it was in school as part of the gifted and talented class I was in.
 One of the guys in the class pitched the idea to the teacher and she gave the okay.
 So over the course of several weeks (the class met once a week), we all rolled up characters and played through an adventure using the red box Basic set of D&D from the BECMI series.
 The same guy gave me a copy of the Basic set for my birthday in early ’84 and I’ve been hooked ever since.
 Shortly after receiving my red box, I traded that in for Star Frontiers and never really looked back.
 Science fiction has always held at least as much interest, if not more, for me than fantasy.

 I’ve been one of the primary torch-bearers for the Star Frontiers game for the last decade or so, including creating and editing the Frontier Explorer and maintaining the Star Frontiersman, two fan magazines for the game.
 I also maintain the starfrontiers.us and starfrontiers.info websites.
-I’ve also done a bit of blogging in the past, my gaming posts have primarily been at the Arcane Game Lore blog, and I used to write about computer and astronomy topics at the Programming Space blog.
+I’ve also done a bit of blogging in the past, my gaming posts have primarily been at now dead blog (I’m slowly porting the posts over to this blog), and I used to write about computer and astronomy topics at the Programming Space blog.
 I haven’t been posting much recently, however.

 I’ve been interested in computers and astronomy for almost as long as I can remember.
 My family got our first computer (a Sinclair ZX81) for Christmas in 1978 when I was six and I’ve been programming ever since.
 My interest in astronomy dates from at least that early as well.
 When people asked me what I wanted to be when I grew up I would always say I wanted to be an astronomer and work for NASA.